cscart/docs/en/user_guide/settings/vendors.rst

 * **Automatically create the administrator account for the new approved vendor**—if you enable this setting, the company administrator will be automatically created together with the company.

 * **Vendors per page**—the number of vendors displayed on one page.

+* **Allow vendors to manage product features**—if you enable this setting, vendors will be able add new :doc:`product features </user_guide/manage_products/features/index>` and edit them.